dpretet/axi-crossbar/doc/architecture.md

 ### Switching Logic to Master Interfaces

-The figure below illustrates the switching logic dedicated to a slave interface.
+The figure below illustrates the switching logic dedicated to a master interface.
-A round robin arbitration ensures a fair traffic from the master and the completion are routed back to the requester by decoding the ID.
+A round robin arbitration ensures a fair traffic share from the master and the completion are routed back to the requester by decoding the ID.

 ```
                                     From slave switches